Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 38: June 3, 2024

-# Day 37 of 100 Days of Code: x
+# Day 38 of 100 Days of Code: Python OOP - Abstract Base Classes, Multiple Inheritance and Interfaces

 ## Today's Progress

-x
+Worked with abstract base classes, multiple inheritance, and interfaces.

+Explored how interfaces can be implemented in Python to design cleaner and more modular code.

 ## Thoughts

-x
+Abstract classes and interfaces, in particular, provide a structured way to define blueprints for classes while ensuring that derived classes follow a consistent implementation.

 ## Link to Work